 As you can see below, Unity’s revenue in its latest quarter as driven by two divisions; Create Solutions and Operate Solutions.

-Although its key gaming software offerings come from Operate, Unity is also expanding into other areas via its Create division.
+Although its key gaming software offerings come via Create, Unity is also fast expanding into other areas through its Operate division.
 It’s doing this by leveraging its experience in nascent technologies such as augmented reality/virtual reality (AR/VR).

 In fact, Unity’s software experience is actually in demand in areas as diverse as construction, architecture and film making.

 That puts it more in the mold of an Autodesk Inc (NASDAQ: ADSK), which I’ve written about previously.
 Over the coming years, I would expect to see Unity encroach more into this space and come into direct competition with Autodesk.

 Strong revenue growth at Unity has also been complemented by an incredibly stable gross margin, which has stayed within a tight range of 78-81% over the past six quarters.

 As long-term investors we should be looking to tap into the mega-trends and then identify the winning companies within those spaces.

 Given Unity’s massive runway for expansion, not only within gaming but also as other industries start to automate and utilise new technologies, this software company’s growth story is just getting started.

 Disclaimer: ProsperUs Head of Content Tim Phillips owns shares of Adobe Inc.

 Tim, based in Singapore but from Hong Kong, caught the investing bug as a teenager and is a passionate advocate of responsible long-term investing as a great way to build wealth.